 What to send

-It’s easy to target your messages based on who your visitors are, and what they do in your product.
+It’s easy to target your messages based on who your visitors are, and what they do on your site.
 Here are some powerful messages to send:

 Reach out to visitors who look like they’re about to buy